coralproject/reef/README.md

 ## What's here

-This repository is a collection of documents, guides and practices that do not directly contain our software applications, including:
+This repository is a collection of documents, guides and practices.
+It does not contain our software applications but it will let you know what we're thinking, doing and where we're going.
+It will also let you know how to come along for the ride.

-[DNA](dna) - our code of conduct, contributor guides, coding principles, and more.

-[Ecosystem](ecosystem) - a high level look at our products and roadmaps.

-Brain - (coming soon) documentation surrounding our handling of the data that lies at the core of all of our products.

-Spawn - (coming soon) how to spawn your own community project or create new parts within ours.
-CI, local installs, etc... at the ecosystem level.

 ## But where's the code?!